Anthony-Nolan/Atlas/README_ManualTesting.md

   - Further, donor stores should only contain donors from one test harness at any one time.
 - To achieve this, launch the local functions app and call the http function: `PrepareAtlasDonorStores`.
   - This takes in the ID of a completed test harness (see Swagger UI for request model).
+  - The request will take several minutes to complete as it involves the following steps:
-  - Calling this function wipes the remote donor import donor store, re-populates it with donors from the test harness specified in the request, and finally forces a data refresh on the matching algorithm; this can all take several minutes.
+    1. Wipe the remote donor import donor store.
+    2. Re-populate it with donors from the test harness specified in the request.
+    3. Force a data refresh on the matching algorithm.
   - Ensure the following settings have been overriden in `local.settings.json` with values for the remote environment:
       `DataRefresh:RequestUrl`, `DataRefresh:CompletionTopicSubscription`, and `DonorImport:Sql`.
 - As data refresh is a long-running process, a servicebus-triggered function, `HandleDataRefreshCompletion`, is